tclohm/oldsite-rw/README.md

-# My portfolio is built off the JAMStack!
+# :awesome: My portfolio is built using RedwoodJS. :awesome:

 ### Setup